 NEW!
 Endeavour House

-Coming soon – Endeavour House is a residential children’s home in Ilford for boys and girls aged 7-12 on admission.
+Opening in December – Endeavour House is a residential children’s home in Ilford for boys and girls aged 7-12 on admission.

 The service has been specifically designed to meet the needs of younger children, aged 6-11 on admission, who require a period of intense therapeutic residential care.